tesselle/kairos/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the khronos project is released with a [Contributor Code of Conduct](https://www.tesselle.org/conduct.html).
+Please note that the fasti project is released with a [Contributor Code of Conduct](https://www.tesselle.org/conduct.html).
 By contributing to this project you agree to abide by its terms.